craftheon/fapi/README.md

-# faas-assembly
+# fastcode

-A tiny faas engine based on webassembly.
+A tiny faas engine based on webassembly and v8.

+fastcode.render.io